w3f/Grants-Program/applications/HE-Chain.md

 ### Milestone 1 — The Heroes & Empires + EVM

-- **Estimated duration:** 4 month
+- **Estimated duration:** 4 months
 - **FTE:**  1.2
 - **Costs:** 25,000 USD

-In this milestone, we build modules Player, Empires, and EVM, the requirements will fall into acceptance criteria:
+At this milestone, we build modules for Player, Empires, and EVM.
+The requirements will fall into acceptance criteria:
 + Users can join Empires
 + Users can leave Empires
-+ Charge upfront fee when users join the pool
++ Charge an upfront fee when users join the pool
-+ Charge fee based on the period of time they stay in the pool
++ Charge a fee based on the period of time they stay in the pool
-+ Refund correct amount when users leave the pool
++ Refund the correct amount when users leave the pool
-+ Solidity code can be deployed and call on HE-Chain
++ Solidity code can be deployed and called on HE-Chain
 + Create pallet-player
-+ Unittest have to pass 100%
++ Unittest has to pass 100%
 + Dispatchable functions must have comments